What Is Fuchs’ Corneal Dystrophy?

 Eye drops or ointments:Some medicines may ease the swelling in your cornea.
 Saline drops can pull out moisture.
 Either treatment may ease cloudy or hazy vision.

 If you’re in the late stages of Fuchs’, your doctor may suggest a cornea transplant.
 There are two types:

 Endothelial keratoplasty:This is a partial transplant.
 The doctor replaces the inner layers of your cornea with healthy donor tissue.
 This method uses a few sutures, or no sutures at all, which helps you recover faster.
 Some people have 20/20 vision, with glasses, just days after surgery.
 But most people take longer.
 Because it’s a partial transplant, your body is less likely to reject the donor tissue.
 This method makes up about 90% of cornea transplants in the United States.

 Penetrating keratoplasty: Doctors usually call this a full transplant, because they replace the center two-thirds of your cornea with donor tissue.
 It takes longer to recover from this surgery.
 It could be a year until your complete vision returns.
 This type of transplant also has a higher risk of rejection and injury.

 Tell your doctor right away if you notice any of these symptoms, or if you have other unusual eye problems.
-She can give you medicine that might prevent a rejection.
+They can give you medicine that might prevent a rejection.

-There are no known ways to cure or prevent Fuchs’ dystrophy.
+There are no known ways to prevent Fuchs’ dystrophy.
 Doctors have more to learn about how the disease develops, the role of genes, and other risks like smoking.

 For now, the best ways to treat the disease are eye drops or ointments to remove fluids and ease cornea swelling in the early stages.
 If you have advanced Fuchs’, the best treatment is a cornea transplant.